kerimkosem/my-javascript-projects/README.md

-# my-javascript-projects
+# My Javascript Projects
-These are the projects that I made using javascript
+These are the exercises projects that I made using javascript